woojiahao/woojiahao.github.io-archive/about.md

 I enjoy running and hanging out with friends.
 I've also been getting into learning Linux and PC building.

 ## Fun facts!
-- I'm 183cm (6ft) tall!
+- I'm 181cm (6ft) tall!
 - My best time for 5km is 25 minutes 11 seconds 🏃
-- I'll be an intern at DBS Singapore for my school internships! 🤵
+- I'm be an intern at DBS Singapore for my school internships! 🤵
 - I'm a moderator in The Programmer Hangout - the largest programming discord server! 😎